 Intro.
 No more weekend warrior section hiking for us.
 We graduated to whole week warriors for the final 115 miles of the Tuscarora Trail — and threw on another 10 miles on the Appalachian Trail to boot so we could rock out with thru-hikers on our last night (and, you know, get back to our car).
-It was fitting that Claudio, Kyle, and I, or, as we signed at trail registers throughout the week, Tarzan, Water Dog, and Whiskey Fairy — the Three Shakes Gang — completed this section hiker together.
+It was fitting that Claudio, Kyle, and I, or, as we signed at trail registers throughout the week, Tarzan, Water Dog, and Whiskey Fairy — the Three Shakes Gang — completed this section hike together.
 The plan: an 8 mile Saturday and 10 mile Friday to begin and end the trip, and five days averaging 20 miles to zip along the various ridges of the Pennsylvania Tuscarora Trail.
 The highs: near perfect weather for late May/early June, great trail camaraderie and drinks (schlepped, cached, and procured en route), and a fine selection of nature, history, and PATC shelters to lift the soul.
 The lows: slippery, torturous, slow-going stretches of rock at times and an occasionally overgrown trail snarling at our legs and sense of direction — that and a couple stretches where we had to carry upwards of 6-7 liters of water a piece.
 The end: a glorious week of hiking and a completion of our 2021 Tuscarora Trail section hike.
 [Our trip corresponded to sections 1-10 as organized in the PATC’s Tuscarora Trail guide.]

 Tuscarora Trailing: Day One, May 29 – Little Tonoloway to Licking Creek on the C&O, ~8 miles.

 We started our morning at the Hilton in Harrisburg because why the hell not.
-We figured a night of bar hopping — and two hours less of driving up from DC on Saturday — was the best way to get the distractions of city life out of our system before a week on the trail.
+We figured a night of bar hopping — and two fewer hours of driving up from DC on Saturday — was the best way to get the distractions of city life out of our system before a week on the trail.
 Come Saturday morning, after fighting through the Hilton peewee soccer tournament crowd, we dropped Claudio’s truck off at the Hawk Rock parking lot in Duncannon (our end point for Friday, June 4).
-Then we made a stop at Waggoners Gap to cache water and three liters of wine for our final day on the trail; stopped at the very lovely — and hospitable to hikers — Path Valley Market in Spring Run, Pennsylvania to leave three boxes of resupply for our walk through there three days later; drove to the Little Tonoloway Recreation Area parking lot in Hancock, Maryland to begin our 8 miles of C&O canal walking to start our adventure; and grabbed a late lunch and beers at the always amazing Buddy Lou’s.
+Then we made a stop at Waggoners Gap to cache water and three liters of wine (box, duh) for our final day on the trail; stopped at the very lovely — and hospitable to hikers — Path Valley Market in Spring Run, Pennsylvania to leave three boxes of resupply for our walk through there three days later; drove to the Little Tonoloway Recreation Area parking lot in Hancock, Maryland to begin our 8 miles of C&O Canal walking to start our adventure; and grabbed a late lunch and beers at the always amazing Buddy Lou’s.

 A note on weather — or rather, the expectation of weather.
 Sure enough, on our drive up on Friday a torrential rain had settled in over the entire region.
 Some reports had the rain lingering through Saturday and Sunday, which had me a little worried about being wet and cold on the trail.
 I had packed a full Gore-Tex shell and rain pants (plus umbrella) but I didn’t have a ton of insulation layers for staying comfy in an all-day rain.
 I panicked a little in Hancock and bought a light fleece at a bike outfitter just in case.
 Claudio grabbed a new base layer too.
 In the end, it didn’t really rain on us.
 Not Saturday or Sunday, at least.
 And it didn’t get very cold either.
 Our original packing selections were spot on.
 I grumbled a tad bit at the UL-defying overthinking and overpacking of my late purchase.
 Oh well.
 The cool weather also helped with something else: cicadas.
 Though evidence of Brood X cicadas surrounded us throughout the hike — dozens could be found on individual branches along the trail — it turns out cool and wet weather slows them down substantially.
 No kamikaze flyers or screaming choruses for us this week.

-Our easy miles on the C&O canal were picturesque and full of locks of history.
+Our easy miles on the C&O Canal were picturesque and full of locks of history.
 The highlight of this pleasant stretch was running into fellow Tuscarora Trail section hikers Amethyst and Mishap (check out their video series on their hike!), who sadly for us were hiking the opposite direction.
 Claudio and Kyle bumped into them first and were surprised when I strolled up as an “old” Instagram acquaintance of theirs.
 Hiking in the age of social media is not a lonely place.
 With our eight miles done for the day, we settled in as the only hikers at the spacious Licking Creek Hiker-Biker Camp on the C&O, pulled out beers and sandwiches we had packed in, and started up a roaring fire.
 Life on the trail was good.
 And our legs were still fresh.